Palenque: Day Trip from San Cristóbal or Overnight?

 Choose the day trip only if:

-- You’re tight on days in Chiapas and refuse to skip Palenque.
+- You are genuinely out of days in Chiapas and refuse to skip Palenque entirely.

-- You handle long winding drives without getting carsick.
+- You handle long, winding mountain drives without getting carsick.

-- Ruins are a checkbox for you, not a place to linger.
+- The ruins are a checkbox for you, a photo and a done, not a place you want to sit in.

 The overnight: why it usually wins

-A friend in Chiapas would say: the drive isn’t dangerous, it’s just long and nauseating, and doing it twice in one day to see ruins at noon is the tourist rookie move.
+A friend in Chiapas would put it plainly: the drive is not dangerous, it is just long and nauseating, and doing it twice in one day to stand in the ruins at noon is the classic tourist rookie move.
 Spend one night.
-The heat, the monkeys, the early-morning quiet, that’s the actual experience.
-Skip it and you drove ten hours for a photo.
+Stay at El Panchán if you want the jungle and the frogs and the music, stay in Palenque town if you want a real bed and a working ATM.
+Get to the gate when it opens.
+The heat, the monkeys, the early quiet, the mist coming off the temples, that is the actual experience.
+Skip it and you rode ten hours in a van for a hurried photo.

 The verdict

 - Overnight if you have the day to spare, which is most people.
-One night near the site is cheap and transforms the visit.
+One night near the site is cheap and transforms the visit from an endurance test into the best morning of your Chiapas trip.
+This is the winner.

-- Day trip only if you’re genuinely out of time and just want to say you saw it.
+- Day trip only if you are genuinely out of time and just want to say you saw it, and even then, consider taking the van one-way and continuing onward rather than returning.

 More from Chiapas